 The History of Cacao

-The Izapan, Maya, Toltecs, and Aztecs also enjoyed cacao for its properties and drank it in the form of a frothed drink, it was a prized possession and available only to the elite.
-It was considered a godly potion that would grant energy and power, it was used in many rituals to appease their gods (Coe & Coe 34) in spiritual ceremonies, death rites and sacrifices.
-Their belief was that the Mayan gods bled onto cacao pods, intertwining cacao and their blood so they used the flowers as a remedy for fatigue, and the beans to help alleviate fever.
+The Izapan, Maya, Toltecs, and Aztecs also enjoyed cacao for its properties.
+They drank it in the form of a frothed drink.
+It was a prized possession and available only to the elite.
+They considered cacao a godly potion that would grant energy and power.
+Their belief was that the Mayan gods bled onto cacao pods, intertwining cacao and their blood.
+So they used the flowers as a remedy for fatigue, and the beans to help alleviate fever.

 The word Cacao originated from the Maya word Ka’kau’, as well as the Maya words chokola’j to drink chocolate together.
-It’s active ingredient; Theobromine, is translated as ‘Food of the Gods’
+Its active ingredient is Theobromine.
+This translates to ‘Food of the Gods’

 Cacao tastes very different to the chocolate we know and love.
 Milk chocolate usually only contains around 20–40% cacao, with milk and sugar making up the rest of the ingredients.
 Raw Cacao tastes very bitter.
-It can be mixed just with hot water or with plant milk and you can add spices like chili, nutmeg and cinnamon, and vanilla, orange or rosewater.
+Cacao can be mixed with hot water or plant milk.
+You can also add spices like chili, nutmeg and cinnamon, and vanilla, orange or rosewater.

 The Benefits of Cacao